 - Charge Point Network – We have installed over 400 charge points to support the switch to EVs

-- Workplace Travel Service and the Electric Van Experience – Working with businesses to help make more sustainable travel choices
+- Workplace Travel Service – Working with businesses to help make more sustainable travel choices

 - Electric taxis – Try before you buy scheme with Nottingham’s cab drivers as well as Wireless Charging Electric Taxis (WiCET)

 - Electric scooter rental trial– A new green mode of transport for shorter journeys